morphatic/feathers-auth0-strategy/README.md

 #### Option #1: Direct Auth0 <==> API `user` creation

 One way to get your Auth0 users into your API is to have Auth0 make an API request directly.
 From the [Auth0 management dashboard](https://manage.auth0.com/dashboard), you can go to the "Rules" menu and create a new rule that will attempt to make an API request whenever someone logs in.
-I have something like this:
+I have something like this (NOTE: I'm using `feathers-mongoose` in my API and I have a hook that enables upserts):

 ```js
 /**